Poland's president OKs seizure of WWII site for new museum

 WARSAW, Poland (AP) — Poland's president has signed into law a bill that allows the government to seize the site of the first World War II battle and build a new museum there.

-The controversy around the ruins at Westerplatte Peninsula has pitched Gdansk's local authorities, which own the area, against the right-wing government, which is pursuing a narrative that highlights Poland's wartime bravery and suffering.
+The controversy around the ruins at Westerplatte Peninsula has pitted Gdansk's local authorities, which own the area, against Poland's right-wing nationalist government, which is pursuing a historical narrative that highlights Poland's wartime bravery and suffering.

+Westerplatte is where World War II anniversary observances are held each Sept.
+1 at 4:45 a.m., the exact time that the German warship Schleswig-Holstein fired at the Polish outpost, a military depot, starting the war in 1939.
+The outpost's crew of 200 was supposed to fight back for six hours until reinforcements came but they held out unaided for seven days before surrendering.